-T Client and broker trading balances For client and broker trading balances, the Corporation allows the netting of receivables from and payables to the same counterparty.
+Prescribed IFRS departure Client and broker trading balances For client and broker trading balances, the Corporation IIROC allows the netting of receivables from and payables to the same counterparty.
 A Dealer Member may choose to report client and broker trading balances in accordance with IFRS.
-Preferred shares Preferred shares issued by the Dealer Member and approved by the Corporation are classified as shareholders' capital.
+Preferred shares Preferred shares issued by the Dealer Member and approved by the Corporation IIROC are classified as shareholders' capital.
 Presentation Statements A and E contain terms and classifications (such as allowable and non-allowable assets) that are not defined under IFRS.
 For Statement E, the profit (loss) for the year on discontinued operations is presented on a pre-tax basis (as opposed to after-tax).
 In addition, specific balances may be classified or presented on Statements A, E and F in a manner that differs from IFRS requirements.
 The General Notes and Definitions, and the applicable Notes and Instructions to the Statements of Form 1, should be followed in those instances where departures from IFRS presentation exist.
 Statements B, C, and D are supplementary financial information, which are not statements contemplated under IFRS.
-Separate financial statements on a non-consolidated basis Consolidation of subsidiaries is not permitted for regulatory reporting purposes, except for related companies that meet the definition of a "related company" in Dealer Member Rule 1 and the Corporation has approved the consolidation.
+Separate financial statements on a non-consolidated basis Consolidation of subsidiaries is not permitted for regulatory reporting purposes, except for related companies that meet the definition of a "related company" in Dealer Member Rule 1 and the Corporation section 1201 of the IIROC Rules and IIROC has approved the consolidation.
 Because Statement E only reflects the operational results of the Dealer Member, a Dealer Member must not include the income (loss) of an investment accounted for by the equity method.
 Statement of cash flow A statement of cash flow is not required as part of Form 1.
 Subordinated loan For regulatory reporting purposes, a subordinated loan must be reported at face value.
 Discounting of the subordinated loan amount is not permitted.
-Valuation The "market value of securities" definition remains unchanged from the pre-IFRS changeover Joint Regulatory Financial Questionnaire and Report.
+Valuation The "market value" of securities" definition remains unchanged from the pre-IFRS changeover Joint Regulatory Financial Questionnaire and Report definition was amended as part of the Client Relationship Model - Phase 2 (CRM2) implementation.